Evgenii-Iurin/Exercises/Exercises/Morse Code Decoder/README.md

 The dictionary is located in this folder, which is with the readme file

 ## 📋 I recommend to write your code step by step

 #### First of all, you should teach to split a string into elements.
-- First of all, you must read the article about string type in the book.
+- Read the article about string type in the book.
+- Read about "split" command for string type
 - Write a code that will display all the elements of a string in the list, like this: 'HEY JUDE' --> ['HEY', 'JUDE']
-- Read about list type in the internet
-- Now, you could work with this list ['HEY', 'JUDE'] to display all latters of each elements in console --> console: h,e,y,j,u,d,e

 #### Now should teach to work with dictionary.
-- Read about dictionary string type in the book.
+- Read about dictionary type in the book.
 - Take this code --> fruits = {1: 'apple', 2: 'orange', 3: 'banana'} and write a code that will find any fruit and print its numer.
 Add your code to this template.

 ![278551211_553884773018560_2086188088093489911_n](https://user-images.githubusercontent.com/83316137/164453455-13f3c6bf-bb1d-472d-af0c-410548e6d791.png)